isomerpages/moe-telokuraupri/_experience/CAIT/English Fiesta.md

 may also perform short skits or book trailers for their peers.</p>
 <p></p>
 <p>The English Language Fiesta promises to be a meaningful and memorable
-experience, encouraging every TKPS student to explore language with joy and confidence.</p>
+experience, encouraging every student to explore language with joy and confidence.</p>
 <p></p>